Estradiol valerate: Available forms

+Notes and sources: ↑ This table includes primarily products available as a single-ingredient estradiol preparation—thus excluding compounds with progestogens or other ingredients included.
+The table furthermore does not include compounded drugs—only commercially produced products.
+Availability of each product varies by country.; ↑ Doses are given per unit (ex: per tablet, per mL).; ↑ Other brand names may be manufactured or previously manufactured.; ↑ By intramuscular or subcutaneous injection.; Sources:

 Contraindications

 Contraindications of estrogens include coagulation problems, cardiovascular diseases, liver disease, and certain hormone-sensitive cancers such as breast cancer and endometrial cancer, among others.

 Side effects

 The side effects of estradiol valerate are the same as those of estradiol.
 Examples of such side effects include breast tenderness and enlargement, nausea, bloating, edema, headache, and melasma.
 High-dose estrogen therapy with estradiol valerate injections may also cause an increased risk of thromboembolism, changes in blood lipid profile, increased insulin resistance, and increased levels of prolactin.

 Overdose

 Estradiol valerate has been used at very high doses of 40 to 100 mg once per week in women and men, without overt signs of acute toxicity observed.
 Symptoms of estrogen overdosage may include nausea, vomiting, bloating, increased weight, water retention, breast tenderness, vaginal discharge, heavy legs, and leg cramps.
 These side effects can be diminished by reducing the estrogen dosage.

 Interactions

 Inhibitors and inducers of cytochrome P450 may influence the metabolism of estradiol and by extension circulating estradiol levels.